kuro8bit/Image-Processing/README.md

 # Image Processing

-Codes made in image processing during college.
+Codes made for image processing.
 All codes were made without using openCV ready made functions.

 Libraries and programming language used:
 - [Python 3](https://www.python.org)